-Interested in sharing the value of science with federal and/or local lawmakers to inform public policy decisions?
-Read more about the Geosciences Congressional Visits Days (Geo-CVD) – a two-day event which brings scientists, engineers, educators, and technology professionals to Washington D.C. to discuss the importance of your work.
-You can also use our resources as a guide while you prepare to visit your representatives at home for the Geosciences District Visits Days (Geo-DVD).
+Interested in sharing the value of geoscience with federal and/or local lawmakers to help inform public policy decisions?
+Read more about the Geoscience Congressional Visits Days (Geo-CVD) – a two-day event which brings researchers, students, educators, engineers, and industry professionals in Washington, DC, to raise visibility and support for the geosciences.
+You can also use our resources as a guide while you prepare to visit your representative's district office at home for the Geoscience District Visits Days (Geo-DVD).

 Please contact firstname.lastname@example.org for more information about Geo-CVD or Geo-DVD.